 About the Fellowship Program

-Through a competitive application process, fellows receive a $5,000 grant to complete a passion project over a 7-month period.
-Fellows also participate in training classes with Adobe and Crip Camp lecturers and have direct access to a pool of mentors — well-established in their respective industries.
-All fellows receive a one year complimentary subscription to Adobe Creative Cloud.
+Through a competitive application process, fellows received a $5,000 grant to complete a passion project over a 7-month period.
+Fellows also participated in training classes with Adobe and Crip Camp lecturers and had direct access to a pool of mentors — well-established in their respective industries.
+All fellows received a one year complimentary subscription to Adobe Creative Cloud.

 “I challenge the extent to which we place the responsibility for advocacy on those designated as leaders or ‘champions.’
 Advocacy is not just for charismatic individuals or high profile community organizers.
 Advocacy is for all of us; advocacy is a way of life.
 It is a natural response to the injustices and inequality in the world.
 While you and I may not have sole responsibility for these inequities that does not alter its reality.” – Ki’tay D. Davidson